abhiramkrishnayanam/Gemma-Model-Document-Q-A-Chatbot/README.md

 # Gemma Model Document Q&A Chatbot - Project Overview

 This project is a document-based Q&A chatbot that allows users to upload a PDF, process its content, and ask questions based on the document.
-The chatbot utilizes Groq-based models, Langchain for document processing, and FAISS for efficient document retrieval.
+The chatbot utilizes RAG (Retrieval-Augmented Generation), Groq-based models, Langchain for document processing, and FAISS for efficient document retrieval.
 ## 🔄 Project Workflow

 ### 1. **User Uploads a PDF**